pietrofxq/jquery-ellipse/README.md

 ```

 Take note that the length of the word *DOESNT* count the length of the ellipsi.
-When you use it, make sure to add the length of the ellipsi you chose, or add 3 when using the default.
+When you use it, make sure to subtract the length of the ellipsi you chose, or subtract 3 when using the default.
 For example: if you set the length for 30, your text will have the length of 33.

 ## Example